-I was recently listening to an episode of the podcast “Like Mind, Like Body,” in which Dr. John Stracks was talking about his experiences treating Tension Myositis Syndrome (TMS), also called Tension Myoneural Syndrome or Mind-Body Syndrome (MBS).
-All of which refer to how the body expresses something the mind isn’t comfortable allowing you to […]
+I was recently listening to an episode of the podcast “Like Mind, Like Body,” in which Dr. John Stracks was talking about his experiences treating Tension Myositis Syndrome (TMS), also called Tension Myoneural Syndrome, Neuroplastic Pain, or Mind-Body Syndrome (MBS).
+All of which refer to how the body expresses something the mind isn’t comfortable allowing […]

 There is an unfortunate trend in many self-help podcasts, books and YouTube videos that encourages you to let go, accept and forgive through the use of affirmations.
 Letting go, even accepting and forgiving, is wonderful as long as you’re emotionally ready.
 Spiritual bypassing comes when you force yourself to resolve something even though you’re still […]